 Aerial imaging and scanning

 Unmanned aerial vehicles (UAVs) are becoming widely utilized in recent years for tasks such as remote sensing and fire detection.
-There’s no stopping there since aerial imaging and scanning with the help of computer vision technology aims to establish what will be known as “farming vision”.
-The use of UAVs especially aims to be an asset for precision agriculture, otherwise referred to as aerial agriculture.
-Precision agriculture aims to boost eco-friendliness and efficiency while reducing the amount of traditional input required to cultivate crops such as land, water, fertilizer, herbicides, and insecticides.
-That can be possible through precise aerial imaging and mapping to assess each region based on the results of the imaging.
+There's no stopping there since aerial imaging and scanning with the help of computer vision technology aims to establish what will be known as “farming vision”.
+The use of UAVs specifically aims to be an asset for precision agriculture, otherwise referred to as aerial agriculture.
+Precision agriculture aims to boost eco-friendliness, yield estimation, and efficiency, all while reducing the amount of traditional input required to cultivate crops such as land, water, fertilizer, herbicides, and insecticides.
+That can be possible through precise aerial precision imaging and mapping to assess each region based on the results of the imaging.

-- Benefits: UAVs equipped with extensively trained computer vision models are the key to smart farming by carrying out processes like vegetation classification and segmentation, crop counting, yield monitoring and prediction, crop mapping, weed identification, and disease and nutrient shortage detection.
-Essentially, they allow farmers and field workers to engage with crops remotely and only interfere when the data acquired from the UAVs deem necessary.
+- Benefits: UAVs equipped with extensively trained computer vision models are the key to smart farming as they carry out processes such as vegetation classification and segmentation, crop counting, yield monitoring and prediction, crop mapping, weed identification, and disease and nutrient shortage detection.
+Essentially, they allow the people in the agriculture sector e.g. farmers and field workers, to engage with crops remotely and only interfere when the data acquired from the UAVs deem necessary.

-- Challenges: There are still limitations to be addressed with computer vision in aerial agriculture.
+- Challenges: Despite all the above-mentioned benefits, there are still limitations to be addressed with computer vision in aerial agriculture.
 That includes the nuances of plant dispositions across a set period of time.
 For example, different plants go through different phases throughout the seasons, at different times, for a variety of intervals.
-The technology must be foolproof in its deep learning capabilities to assess these spatial changes without compromising on accuracy.
+The technology must be foolproof in its deep learning capabilities to assess these spatial changes without compromising accuracy.

 Plant phenotyping is a task that falls under precision agriculture that involves the systematic evaluation of plant characteristics such as growth, development, adaptability, quality, tolerance, resistance, and structure.
 It is similar to the computer vision technology used for grading and sorting however it expands to help the research of botanists as well.

-- Benefits: Once again, this form of agricultural automation minimizes the manual labor required by specialists on the field to analyze each plant one by one.
-With the help of such technology, those working in the field can quickly acquire the data, assess the annotated information, and then take samples of plants they believe have diseases to the lab for testing.
+- Benefits: Once again, this form of agricultural automation projects can minimize the manual labor required by specialists in the field to analyze each plant one by one.
+With the help of such technologies, those working in the agricultural sector can quickly acquire the data, assess the annotated information, and then take samples of plants they believe have diseases to the lab for testing.

-Overall, the impact of computer vision in agriculture is on a positive incline since there is more progress being made than setbacks.
-The preexisting and currently developing applications of computer vision in agriculture cut down on manual labor in the field, increasing the speed and accuracy of operations.
-Agriculture no longer needs to be associated with long hours in the field conducting grading and scanning of fruits and vegetables by hand or straining physical health.
-Crops may be tended for remotely, harvests collected effectively, and mass production of goods will be accelerated, all thanks to AI.
-Farmers, pomologists, botanists, and many more can dedicate their time to other processes in their field of work.
-Their presence in the field won’t become redundant with the rise of AI in agriculture since they are essential for the process of training datasets and assessing anomalies in data acquired via machine learning or deep learning technology.
-Tools are at the foundation of agriculture, and with computer vision, those tools can only become more enhanced and take agriculture to the next level on an international scale.
+Overall, the impact of computer vision systems and deep learning methods in the agriculture sector is on a positive incline since there is more progress being made than setbacks.
+The preexisting and currently developing applications of computer vision in agtech cut down on manual labor in the field, increasing the speed and accuracy of many operations.
+Along with the spread of agriculture machine learning data, agricultural robotics, and automation, the industry can now solve some of its biggest issues including sustainability, climate, and labor shortage.
+With such technological advancements in agriculture, the industry does not need to be associated with long hours in the field conducting grading and scanning of fruits and vegetables by hand or straining physical health anymore.
+It became clear that automation best solves agricultural shortages, and with that, crops may be tended remotely, harvests collected effectively, and mass production of goods will be accelerated, all thanks to artificial intelligence.
+With technology and agriculture going hand-in-hand now, farmers, pomologists, botanists, and many more workers in the agricultural sector can dedicate their time to other processes in their field of work.
+Their presence in the field won't become redundant with the rise of artificial intelligence in agriculture since they are essential for the process of training datasets and assessing anomalies in data acquired via machine learning or deep learning technology.
+Tools are at the foundation of agriculture, and with computer vision, those tools can only become more enhanced and take computer farming to the next level on an international scale.